Mightyfrong/gallifreyan-translation-helper/README.md

 ### Details
 - This module displays the words either in a circular fashion (not spiral though) or every glyph/stack in horizontal lines for ease of reading.
-- Q and X is excluded as defined by the script.
+- In basic Latin mode Q and X is excluded as defined by the script.
 Replacement must be made manually.
+- In extended Latin mode ng, sh, and th is converted to ŋ, ʃ, and þ as defined by the script.
 - Decorator lines do not connect anywhere at the moment.
 This is as well due to the fact we did not come up with a reasonable algorithm to accomplish that yet, as random straight lines are neither easy to read nor aesthetically appealing.

 ### Language controls
 - circular display

 ### Supported characters
+- Latin
   - `[a-pr-wyz]`
-- uppercase will be converted
+  - additionally `[A-PR-WYZ]` when using case marks
+- Extended Latin
+  - `[a-zəæıßŋƣſʃþȜœƿð#@&]`
+  - additionally `[A-Z]` when using case marks
+- Japanese
+  - `[あ-ん]`

 [^ back to top](#Supported-Scribes)